Food Safety Modernization Act

 Produce Rule Resource Center

-In January 2013 new federal laws overseeing fruits and vegetable food safety were issued as part of the Food Safety Modernization Act (FSMA).
-The California LGMA has been in place since 2007 as the best model to produce safe food because it establishes a culture of food safety on the farm.
-In 2018 the Produce Safety Rule, part of FSMA, goes into effect and LGMA members should know that if they are in compliance with the LGMA metrics (dated August 2017) they will be in compliance with the Produce Safety Rule.
+The LGMA has been in place since 2007 as a model food safety program because it establishes a culture of food safety on the farm.
+In 2018 the Produce Safety Rule, part of FDA’s Food Safety Modernization Act, goes into effect and LGMA members should know that if they are in compliance with the LGMA metrics (dated August 2017) they will be in compliance with the Produce Safety Rule.

 If you have questions about the FSMA Produce Safety Rule, please feel free to contact LGMA CEO Scott Horsfall. email@example.com or 916.441.1240

 LGMA is hosting training courses to help make sure our members and their growers meet the Produce Safety Rule requirement for food safety training.

 We were pleased to see that Jim Gorny ha ...